cloudfoundry/docs-dotnet-core-tutorial/docs/deploy-app.md

 Before you can push the .NET sample app to {{ product_short }}, you must do the following:

-- Create a Cloud Foundry account.
-See [Prerequisites](../prerequisites).
-- Configure the Cloud Controller API endpoint.
-See [Set up environment](../setup).
+- Identify your Cloud Foundry API endpoint.
+See [Set up environment](../setup/#identify-your-cloud-foundry-api-endpoint).
 - Download the .NET sample app.
 See [Prepare the app](../prepare-app).
 - Create a public domain for the .NET sample app.
 See ?
 - Create an app manifest.
 See [Create a manifest](../create-manifest).